History-Augmented Contrastive Learning With Soft Mixture of Experts for Blind Super-Resolution of Planetary Remote Sensing Images: Experiments

 \subsection{Ablation Study}

-To validate the performance of key components in HACBSR, ablation experiments were conducted.
+To validate the performance of key components in HAC-MoE, ablation experiments were conducted.
 The experimental results are presented in Table~\ref{Ablation_Study}.
-The results demonstrate that removing the Contrastive Kernel Generator significantly reduces PSNR and SSIM performance, particularly at lower BSR scales.
-Conversely, removing the Contrastive Learning (CL) component adversely affects reconstruction quality at higher BSR scales, with the most pronounced impact observed at $4\times$ scale.
-These experimental findings confirm that both the Contrastive Kernel Generator and Contrastive Learning components play critical roles in the overall performance of HACBSR.
+The results demonstrate that removing the Contrastive Kernel Sampling significantly reduces PSNR and SSIM performance, particularly at lower BSR scales.
+Conversely, removing the Contrastive Learning (CL), morphology-aware soft mixture-of-experts (MoE) and Contrastive Kernel Sampling (CK) components adversely affects reconstruction quality at higher BSR scales, with the most pronounced impact observed at $2\times$ scale.
+These experimental findings confirm that both the Contrastive Kernel Generator and Contrastive Learning components play critical roles in the overall performance of HAC-MoE.